 If a non-AP STA is an HE beamformee then it shall set the Triggered SU Beamforming Feedback and Triggered CQI Beamforming Feedback subfields to 1 if it supports including in the HE Compressed Beamforming Report field SU and CQI feedback, respectively, where the feedback is full and partial bandwidth; otherwise, set to 0.(#8713)

+An HE STA that is an SU beamformer or an MU beamformer is referred to as an HE beamformer and a STA that is an SU beamformee or an MU beamformee is referred to as an HE beamformee.

 TGax Editor: Insert the paragraph below at the end of this subclause as follows (#CID 12688, 13209, 13212, 13123, 13214, 13215, 13216):

+An HE beamformer shall not request a type of sounding feedback or feedback using sounding parameters that are not supported by the HE beamformee.
+The HE beamformer thall not solicit sounding feeback using an HE sounding sequence that is not supported by the HE beamformee.(#12688, 13209, 13212, 13213, 13214, 13215, 13216, 13217)

 27.6.4 Rules for generating segmented feedback

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID 12941):

-An HE beamformer that fails to receive some or all of the feedback segments of the HE compressed beamforming feedback from the HE beamformee, may solicit the selective retransmission of missing feedback segments by sending a Beamforming Report Poll frame or a BRP Trigger frame that indicates in the Feedback Segment Retransmission Bitmap subfield of the User Info field addressed to the HE beamformee the list of feedback segments solicited for retransmission (see 9.3.1.23.2 (Beamforming Report Poll (BRP) variant)).
+An HE beamformer that fails to receive some or all of the feedback segments of the HE compressed beamforming feedback from the HE beamformee, may solicit the selective retransmission of missing feedback segments by sending a (#12941) BRP Trigger frame that indicates in the Feedback Segment Retransmission Bitmap subfield of the User Info field addressed to the HE beamformee the list of feedback segments solicited for retransmission (see 9.3.1.23.2 (Beamforming Report Poll (BRP) variant)).

+NOTE – Even if the HE beamformer does not successfully receive all feedback segments from the HE beamformee when using the non-TB sounding sequence, the HE beamformer cannot use a BRP Trigger frame to request retransmission of the feedback segments.
+In this case the HE beamformee can only repeat the entire non-TB sounding sequence.(#12941)

 An HE beamformer that fails to receive the first feedback segment (identified by the First Feedback Segment field set to 1), may solicit the selective retransmission of the missing feedback segments assuming the HE compressed beamforming feedback is split into 8 feedback segments.
 The HE beamformer may also solicit the retransmission of all feedback segments by setting all of the bits in the Feedback Segment Retransmission Bitmap subfield to 1 in the User Info field addressed to the HE beamformee.

-An HE beamformee that transmits HE compressed beamforming feedback including the HE Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a BRP Trigger frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in the Beamforming Report Poll frame or in the User Info field of the BRP Trigger frame addressed to the HE beamformee or transmit all the feedback segments available at the HE beamformee, excluding the feedback segments that do not exist at the HE beamformee.
+An HE beamformee that transmits HE compressed beamforming feedback including the HE Compressed Beamforming Report information and any MU Exclusive Beamforming Report information in response to a BRP Trigger frame shall either transmit only the feedback segments indicated in the Feedback Segment Retransmission Bitmap field in (#12941) the User Info field of the BRP Trigger frame addressed to the HE beamformee or transmit all the feedback segments available at the HE beamformee, excluding the feedback segments that do not exist at the HE beamformee.

 27.6.3 Rules for HE sounding protocol sequences